 A study of the fundamentals of music: major and minor scales, key signatures, intervals, triads, note values, and time signatures.
 Emphasis is placed on reading of rhythms, sight singing, ear training and dictation.
 Part writing in tonic, subdominant and dominant harmonies is begun.
 Course is required for all beginning music majors.

-Co-requisite: MUS 1611 of director.
-MUS 1081 Jazz Band (0-3-1)
+Co-requisite: MUS 1611

-MUS 1071 College Singers
+MUS 1071 College Singers (0-3-1)

-(0-3-1)This is a group of mixed voices, open to all students on campus.
+This is a group of mixed voices, open to all students on campus.
 Both sacred and secular choral music are studied and performed.
-Open to all college students with consent
+Open to all college students with consent of director.